imagej/imagej.github.io/_pages/plugins/bigstitcher/brightnesscontrastadjustment.md

 <img src="/media/bigstitcherintensityadjustmentmenu.png" width="500"/>

-{% include info-box content='Calculating the intensity adjustment requires the images to be aligned, therefore use it as a last step after registration before fusing the dataset.' %}
+{% include notice icon="info" content='Calculating the intensity adjustment requires the images to be aligned, therefore use it as a last step after registration before fusing the dataset.' %}

 ### Usage